Running 70B Models Locally — Exact VRAM by Quantization

 | Speed | 35-45 tok/s | 16-21 tok/s |

-70B still wins on complex multi-step reasoning and factual depth.
-If that’s your primary use case, the hardware investment is justified.
-For everything else, a 32B model on a single GPU is faster and cheaper, with nearly the same quality.
+A dense 70B still wins on the deepest multi-step reasoning and raw factual recall.
+If that’s your primary use case, the dual-GPU investment is justified.
+For coding, chat, RAG, and general work, a 27B or an MoE on a single GPU is faster, cheaper, and at least as good.

 Bottom Line

-The practical setup for most people: dual RTX 3090s with Llama 3.3 70B at Q4_K_M.
-You get 16-21 tok/s with 4-8K context.
-It’s slower than a 32B model and costs twice the hardware.
-But for complex reasoning and research, the quality difference is real.
+If you still want a dense 70B, for the deepest reasoning or maximum factual recall, dual RTX 3090s with Llama 3.3 70B at Q4_K_M is the practical build.
+You get 16-21 tok/s at 4-8K context.
+It’s slower than a 27B or an MoE and costs twice the hardware, but on hard reasoning the difference is real.

-If you’re not sure whether you need 70B, start with Qwen 3 32B on a single 24GB GPU.
-It handles 80-90% of tasks just as well.
-Upgrade to 70B when you consistently hit the quality ceiling on reasoning-heavy work.
+Not sure?
+Start with an MoE or Qwen 3.6-27B on a single 24GB GPU.
+It handles the large majority of tasks.
+Add the second GPU for a dense 70B only when you consistently hit the quality ceiling on reasoning-heavy work.

 Related Guides